 Know how you can get Lyme disease.
 It was previously believed that Lyme disease was only transmitted by ticks.
 However, reasearchers and doctors I’ve spoken with have now found live spirochetes of Lyme in fleas, mites, and mosquitoes.
-And although it was first thought the disease couldn’t be transmitted directly from human to human, the live spirochetes have now also been found in blood, urine, tears, semen, breast milk, cord blood, and vaginal secretions.
+And although it was first thought the disease couldn’t be transmitted directly from human to human, the live spirochetes have now also been found in blood, urine, tears, semen, breast milk, cord blood, pool water, and vaginal secretions.
 (There are also some reports of the spirochete being found in cows, possibly affecting our milk supply).

 Take preventive measures while outside.
 If you do intend to spend time outdoors, it would be wise to use a DEET-free insect repellent such as Shoo-Bug on your clothes.
 After spending time outside, check your body and your children’s meticulously for ticks.
 They are the size of a pencil tip.
 Generally the tick needs to remain attached 12 or more hours before it can pass on the infective material, so check yourself and remove the tick as soon as possible, and treat the skin around the bite with alcohol.